kuzzleio/sdk-csharp/doc/1/controllers/collection/list/index.md

 code: true
 type: page
 title: ListAsync
-description: Returns the collection list of an index
+description: Returns the collection list of an index.
 ---

 # ListAsync